dswann101164/azure-noob-blog/posts/azure-governance-finops-hub.md

 <div class="raci-cta-box" style="background-color: #f0f6ff; padding: 20px; border-left: 5px solid #0078d4; margin-bottom: 2rem;">
     <h3 style="margin-top: 0;">🛑 Stop Leasing Your Governance</h3>
     <p>Architecture documents don't enforce themselves.
 You need a clear map of who owns the bill, who owns the tag, and who owns the cleanup.</p>
-    <p><strong><a href="https://gumroad.com/l/raci-template?ref=hub-governance-finops-top">Download the Azure Governance & FinOps RACI Matrix</a></strong></p>
+    <p><strong><a href="https://davidnoob.gumroad.com/l/ifojm?ref=hub-governance-finops-top">Download the Azure Governance & FinOps RACI Matrix</a></strong></p>
 </div>

 Most organizations fail at Azure governance not because they lack tools, but because they treat governance as a settings configuration rather than an operational discipline.

-This hub organizes our core "Reality Check" series into a 3-phase roadmap for regaining control of your Azure environment.
+This hub organizes our core "Reality Check" series into a 4-phase roadmap for regaining control of your Azure environment.

+---

+**New to Azure governance?** Start with these 3 posts:
+1. [The Napkin Test](/blog/azure-governance-napkin-test/) - Define defensibility before writing policies
+2. [Why Azure Cost Reports Fail Business Reality](/blog/azure-cost-reports-business-reality/) - Bridge IT metrics to CFO language
+3. [Azure Chargeback Tags That Actually Work](/blog/azure-chargeback-tags-model/) - The 6 tags that satisfy Finance, Ops, and Security

+Read these first.
+Then come back for the deep dives.

 ---